jmservera/miscdemos/web/promptlab_advanced.md

 Throughout this lab, you have:

-Applied Advanced Techniques: Leveraged business strategy advising, interactive SWOT analyses, and chain-of-thought reasoning to develop a robust startup plan.
+Applied Advanced Techniques: Leveraged zero-shot, few-shot, recursive, chain-of-thought, and tree-of-thought prompting to develop a robust startup plan.
-Generated Structured Outputs: Created SWOT tables, pros and cons lists, and detailed business plans to support strategic decisions.
+Generated Structured Outputs: Created Business Model Canvas, presentation outlines, and strategic plans in various formats, including tables and JSON.
 Enhanced Visual Communication: Utilized HTML and Mermaid.js to produce visual representations of your startup's concepts and organizational structure.
-Navigated Complex Problem-Solving: Employed chain-of-thought prompting to tackle intricate challenges methodically.
+Navigated Complex Problem-Solving: Employed advanced reasoning techniques to tackle intricate business challenges methodically.
-Explored Model Comparisons: Optionally compared GPT-4o with the OpenAI o1 reasoning model to understand their respective strengths in handling complex tasks.
-Remember: Advanced prompt engineering is about creativity, precision, and iterative refinement.
+Remember, advanced prompt engineering is about creativity, precision, and iterative refinement.
 Continue experimenting with different techniques and prompts to uncover new possibilities and optimize your interactions with AI models.

 We encourage you to apply these advanced techniques in your projects, whether for strategic planning, data analysis, or creative development.
 The skills you've honed here will empower you to harness the full potential of AI in driving your startup's success.